 Also of interest is that Weaver has more people living here who work in computers and math than 95% of the places in the US.

-Being a small city, Weaver does not have a public transit system used by locals to get to and from work.
+Weaver is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Weaver in 2022 was $27,679, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,716 for a family of four.
 However, Weaver contains both very wealthy and poor people as well.